RivaD2/reading-notes/201/class-03.md

 ```
 Ordered lists start with the tag <ol> and have list items nested inside that start with a <li> tag
 ```
-2. **Unordered Lists**- They are unordered, and do not use numbers
-* These begin like so, without a number but instead begin with a bullet point
+2. **Unordered Lists**- They are unordered, and do not use numbers.
+These begin like so, without a number but instead begin with a bullet point
 ```
 Unordered lists start with a <ul> tag and have list items nested inside that start with a <li> tag as well
 ```